 Unconsolidated deposits at the land surface are comprised of mixtures of clay, silt, sand, gravel, and assorted boulders.
-The water-yielding potential of these deposits is greater in units composed mostly of sand and/or gravel.
-Three sub-types of surficial aquifers used in the county are: alluvial aquifers, the drift aquifer, and buried channel aquifers.
+Water-yielding potential of the surficial deposits is greatest in units composed mostly of sand and/or gravel.
+Three types of surficial aquifers are used: the alluvial aquifer, the drift aquifer, and the buried channel aquifer.

-Alluvial aquifers consist mainly of sand and gravel transported and deposited by modern streams and make up the floodplains and terraces in major valleys.
-Alluvial deposits are near surface, generally less than 50-60 feet, and because of their near surface position can be contaminated by percolating surface water.
+The alluvial aquifer consists mainly of the sand and gravel transported and deposited by modern streams and makes up the floodplains and terraces in major valleys.
+Alluvial deposits are shallow, generally less than 50-60 feet and thus may be easily contaminated by the infiltration of surface water.

-The drift aquifer is the thick layer of soils materials deposited over the bedrock by glacial ice which invaded the county at least twice in the last two million years.
+The drift aquifer is the thick layer of clay to boulder size material deposited over the bedrock by glacial ice which invaded the county at least twice in the last two million years.
 The composition of the glacial drift varies considerably and in many places does not yield much water.
-There may, however, be lenses or beds of sand and gravel in the drift that are thick and widespread enough to store and furnish dependable water.
-These may be difficult to locate because of their irregular shape and because they are buried within other drift materials.
-Usually one or two sand layers can be found in most places that will yield enough water to meet domestic needs.
+There are, however, lenses or beds of sand and gravel within the drift which are thick and widespread enough to serve as dependable water sources.
+These lenses are difficult to locate because they are irregular in shape and buried within the drift deposits.
+Usually one or two sand layers can be found in most places that will yield minimum water supplies for domestic wells.

-Buried channels are bedrock stream valleys containing alluvial materials that existed before the glacial period.
-The valleys were overridden by glaciers and are now buried under the drift and more recent alluvial materials.
+The buried channel aquifer consists of stream alluvium of partially filled valleys that existed before the glacial period.
+The valleys were overridden by the glaciers and are now buried under glacial and recent alluvial deposits.

-The location, yield, and water quality characteristics for the surficial aquifers are summarized in Figures 2 and 9 and Table 3.
-An indication of general thicknesses can be obtained by comparing the elevations of the land surface and the bottom (the bedrock surface) of the surficial deposits in Figure 4 and 5.
-The thickness of the glacial drift or the depth of buried channels can be determined by subtracting the elevation of the bedrock surface from the elevation of the land surface.
+The distribution, yields, and water quality characteristics for the surficial aquifers are summarized in Figures 2 and 9 and Table 3.
+An indication of accessibility can be obtained by comparing the elevations of the top (the land surface) and the bottom (the bedrock surface) of the surifical deposits from Figures 4 and 5.
+The thickness of the glacial drift and the depth of the buried channels are determined by subtracting the elevations at selected locations.